 With funding from the Population Dynamics Branch of the Eunice Kennedy Shriver National Institute for Child Health and Human Development, the Minnesota Population Center (MPC; P2CHD041023) is seeking applications for “Spark Grants.”
-Spark Grants are small ($1,000 to $10,000) grants for MPC members with time-sensitive research needs that have the potential to turn into larger, externally funded projects or to produce impactful research results.
-Spark Grants fund urgent and time-sensitive research opportunities, including a swift collection of timely data or quick assembly of new interdisciplinary groups that include scholars outside the University of Minnesota.
+Spark Grants are up to $20,000 grants for MPC members with research needs that have the potential to turn into larger, externally funded projects or to produce impactful research results.
+Spark Grants can fund time-sensitive research opportunities, new interdisciplinary research collaborations, or support the seeding of impactful interdisciplinary research questions.
+They can fund a swift collection or analysis of timely data.
+Appropriate use of funds can include, but is not limited to: investigators' salaries or research assistant time.
 Priority will go to (1) New and Early Stage Investigators and individuals from underrepresented groups and (2) new interdisciplinary teams.

 Spark Grants will be made in two ways:

-- Open Call: Any MPC Faculty or Staff Member or team of members can submit a proposal at any time in response to a timely or urgent opportunity.
+1. Open Call: Any MPC Faculty or Staff Member or team of members can submit a proposal in response to a timely or urgent opportunity.
 Proposals may include collaborators who are not MPC members if they bring relevant expertise to the proposed project.

 Eligibility: